How to Promote Your Blog

-To discover all the details of building an email list, you can read my blog post Why Smart Bloggers Build Their Email List–Here’s How to Get Started
+To discover all the details of building an email list, you can read my blog post about how to build email list

 Hey, since we’re talking about email lists, why not use this box below to join my email list?
 Go ahead if you haven’t yet so you won’t miss anything.

 Here are two great articles for you to check out if you want to learn more about blog promoting and marketing: